VCs’ carried interest is safe for now, preserved in a new tax bill released today

 We’ll see.
 For one thing, even a blanket increase of taxation on capital gains to ordinary tax rates would result in only $1 billion to $2 billion per year in additional tax revenue according to some estimates, out of $3.4 trillion in revenue collected every year.

-The House plan is also far from final and, as notes the New York Times, has already “ignited a legislative and lobbying fight” with business groups, special interests and Democrats expected to fight tooth and nail for their own interests as Republicans race to get the legislation passed and on Trump’s desk for a final sign-off by Christmas.Featured Image: Ismagilov/Shutterstock
+The House plan is also far from final and, as notes The New York Times, has already “ignited a legislative and lobbying fight” with business groups, special interests and Democrats expected to fight tooth and nail for their own interests as Republicans race to get the legislation passed and on Trump’s desk for a final sign-off by Christmas.Featured Image: Ismagilov/Shutterstock

 0